 During the term of your bankruptcy, you’ll need to obtain permission from your trustee to travel overseas.

-It might sound daunting, but the process is straightforward and approval of your travel application will ordinarily depend on whether you’re meeting your obligations in bankruptcy and doing the right thing such as keeping payments up to date or co-operating with your administrator.
+The approval of your travel application will ordinarily depend on whether you’re meeting your obligations in bankruptcy and doing the right thing such as keeping payments up to date or co-operating with your administrator.